voltyea/Paradox/README.md

 ### 📦 Installation

 > [!IMPORTANT]
-> Run the installation script on a fresh minimal installation of arch linux.
+> Run the installation script on a fresh and minimal installation of arch linux.
 >Clone this repo in your home folder and run the installer script.

 >[!CAUTION]